simonfuhrmann/invokeai-stereo/README.md

   left eye image.
 * Parallel-view stereograms are viewed by diverging your eyes such that left and right images are viewed by the left and right eye, respectively.
-Note, for larger disparities (e.g., on a computer screen), cross-view images are easier to view.
+Note, for larger disparities (e.g., on a computer screen), cross-view images are much easier to view.

 ## Custom nodes